 The "Code Practice Oscillator" is a simple to build audio oscillator designed to be used as a morse code practice oscillator.
 The CPO is built on a double sided circuit board and mounted to a small wooden breadboard.
 Unlike many currently available CPO's using a sawtooth oscillator, the "CPO" uses a more pleasant sounding sine wave oscillator.
 The tone is amplified by a single integrated circuit and delivered to a small speaker under the circuit board.
-A built-in key is included or an external key may be plugged into a board mounted jack.
+A built-in key is included and an external key may be plugged into a board mounted jack.
+This feature allows two persons to practice together!